I was a fresh graduate from seminary, with a number of years of ministry already under my belt. I also had an extremely high view of myself.

 - You should consider your theological education options.
 Those who aspire to pastoral ministry ought to be equipped for the work of the ministry, not just in practical preparation but in biblical and theological training.
 For some, that will mean pursuing a seminary education.
 For others, that may mean a pastoral training program that involves a theological component.
 I would heartily encourage all pastors to have a series of books and theological texts that all aspiring elders should read.

-- Make the biblical qualifications for elders your daily goal.
+- Make the biblical qualifications of elders your daily goal.
 While aspiring for pastoral ministry, we must never forget that rigorous training nor theological education were among Paul’s list of qualifications.
 Instead, we must humbly and regularly pursue Christ-like character.
 And this pursuit doesn’t stop once we’re ordained.
 Instead, it intensifies.
 We can’t look to the degrees on our wall or the title beside our name as evidence of qualification.
 Instead, we must constantly and continually watch our life and doctrine with great care.

 This article originally appeared here.